mabasic/mariobasic-n7/content/posts/2019-09-26-abandoned-laravel-extension.md

 ## Looking forward

 Because we can recreate the extension functionality using shortcuts, there is no need for this extension at the moment.
-But...

-...this extension can be a starting ground for adding more functionality to it like:
+But this extension can be a starting ground for adding more functionality to it like:

 - dynamic docs search with links to pages, not typing the part of the URL like it is now.
 I think that the alfred extension does this already.
 - links to documentation for other applications in the laravel ecosystem like lumen, nova, spark...